SanghamitraDutta/dsp/02-editors.md

 >> * I'll use emacs as it is the same across graphical and no-graphical environment.
->> *  An interesting feature of emacs is the ability to open a file by just entering the first few letters of the file and pressing tab to automatically complete the file name.
+>> * An interesting feature of emacs is its ability to open a file by just entering the first few letters of the file and pressing tab to automatically complete the file name.
 >> * Some useful keyboard shortcuts are C-e to move to the end of a line and C-a to move to the beginning of a line.
 >> * The editor can be customized by pressing alt-x and selecting Custom Themes and then clicking on each theme to see the changes and set the desired theme.